frolfr/frolfr-server/README.md

 docker-compose up
 ```

-You can now access Frolfr at 0.0.0.0!
+You can now access the Frolfr API at 0.0.0.0!

 If you want to develop on Frolfr in Docker you need to add a `docker-compose.override.yml` locally with the following contents:
 ```